 But I knew my boy oh.
 I had loved him and I had loved him for that long…five years.
 So, I knew my boy and my boy was changing.
 I knew my boy and my boy was changed.
 When I found out, I tried to act hardcore.
 No matter how hard you are, just one boy can mess you up!
 It hit me like a train…

 By this time, I was so bitter and hurt and betrayed by everything.
 Even the leaves.
 I felt the leaves had betrayed me.
 I hit rock bottom.
 I wanted to die.

 But I didn’t die.
 I lived.
 Can you imagine, all of that turmoil over some stupid idiot?
 My father bore and kicked me out because I wasn’t supposed to come to Ghana yet.
 I went to live with my aunt in Kumasi who said, “What do you want to do?”
 Me, I like to sing.
 She said, “Well, start using your voice for something.”

-Bra Kevin was the first person who recorded me in my life!
+just like music Bra Kevin was the first person who recorded me in my life!
 Back then I used to rap.
 With rap, you’re always thinking here [points to head] but two times faster.
 Me, I’m lazy.
 I don’t like too much of a process.

 I live and breathe music.
 I turned to music when I felt I had nobody.
 Me, I take things differently.
 I’m trying to see things from a lot of corners.
 With writing – [the inspiration] is a moment’s notice – it comes and goes.
 BOOM!
 It’s here and it blends with whatever memories are popping up in my head.